singularityhub/sregistry/docs/_docs/install/server.md

 ## Storage

-For Singularity versions prior to 1.1.24, containers that were uploaded to your registry were stored on the filesystem, specifically at `/var/www/images` that was bound to the host at `images`.
+For Singularity Registry versions prior to 1.1.24, containers that were uploaded to your registry were stored on the filesystem, specifically at `/var/www/images` that was bound to the host at `images`.
 We did this by way of using a custom nginx image with the nginx upload module enabled (see [this post](https://vsoch.github.io/2018/django-nginx-upload/) for an example).